dmorris0/python_intro/Chapter_02_Installation_and_IDE.md

 ### The Python Extension

-VSCode supports Python formatting and color-coding through and extension.
+VSCode supports Python formatting and color-coding through an optional extension.
 To install the Python extension, click on the Extensions icon on the left, type `python`, select the top item from Microsoft, and click on install.

 ![Python in VSCode](.Images/vs_python.png)